 What’s more, a pregnant woman’s urine changes in concentration and accumulates hormones and sugar.
 This can be conducive to bacterial growth.
 It can also weaken the body’s capability to ward off bacteria.

-What are the symptoms of a urinary tract infection during pregnancy?
+What are the symptoms of UTI during pregnancy?

-If you're a mom-to-be and you experience some or all of the following, contact your doctor immediately:
+If you’re a mom-to-be and you experience some or all of the following symptoms of UTI during pregnancy, contact your doctor immediately:

 - a burning sensation or painful urination